 I manage this by having other people in my life that remind me to tap when I am getting that overwhelmed and haven’t started tapping on my own.
 They bring me back into my adult self so that I can use the tools I’ve honed over the years.

 This could easily be a very short article.
 Why Tapping?
 It works!
 That really sums it up.

 I wasn’t always an enthusiast.
 I was an active skeptic and resisted the belief that anything that worked that fast for that many different kinds of problems could be legitimate.
 The results were very hard to dispute.
-After first using tapping for myself, then with a few different clients that were willing to give it a go, it really became my go-to technique for everything and still is.
+After first using EFT for myself, then with a few different clients that were willing to give it a go, it really became my go-to technique for almost everything and still is.

 One of the questions I get asked is how I got started with tapping.
 After all, I am a traditionally trained psychologist.
 While that is true, I’m actually not all that traditional.
 When I had my private practice I used a lot of traditional methods, but I also used some non-traditional interventions such as martial arts to help clients overcome difficulties.
 I became a Reiki Master and studied Tai Chi and those also were part of my practice.
 It wasn’t that much of a stretch to get to tapping.

 My tapping journey actually started with a whisp of serendipity.
 I wanted to get out of town for a conference, there was one in Florida about applied kinesiology (something I had been reading about), so I decided to go.
 The conference was good, but while I was there I was exposed to tapping, during a break in the action at the conference.

 I was intrigued.
 When a tapping conference was announced in Flagstaff in the coming year I felt compelled to be there.
 In the meantime I purchased some training CDs from Gary Craig, the founder of the Emotional Freedom Technique, and started to get myself up to speed.
 Once in Flagstaff everything just seemed to fall into place.
 I got to see the masters in action.